naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

   content:
     - heading: Opportunities for students
       description: >-
-        We offer a range of events and opportunities for Manchester dental students.
+        We offer a range of events and opportunities for Manchester dental and oral health science students.
 We hope to share our passion for paediatric dentistry with as many students as possible!

         Scroll down to read more about how you can get involved with our society!